mindspore-ai/docs/tutorials/experts/source_en/parallel/train_gpu.md

 - `OpenMPI-4.0.3`: multi-process communication library used by MindSpore.

-  Download the OpenMPI-4.0.3 source code package `openmpi-4.0.3.tar.gz` from <https://www.open-mpi.org/software/ompi/v4.0/>.
+  Download the OpenMPI-4.0.3 source code package [openmpi-4.0.3.tar.gz](https://www.open-mpi.org/software/ompi/v4.0/).

-  For details about how to install OpenMPI, see the official tutorial: <https://www.open-mpi.org/faq/?category=building#easy-build>.
+  For details about how to install OpenMPI, see the official tutorial: [easy-build](https://www.open-mpi.org/faq/?category=building#easy-build).

 - Password-free login between hosts (required for multi-host training).
 If multiple hosts are involved in the training, you need to configure password-free login between them.
 The procedure is as follows:
   1. Ensure that the same user is used to log in to each host.
 (The root user is not recommended.)